What Is A Tax Audit: Understanding Your Rights During A Tax Audit

 Objectives of Tax Audit

-The objectives of a tax audit can be further summarised as follows:
+We can further summarize the objectives of a tax audit as follows:

 1. It ensures that all business owners maintain books of accounts accurately and are verified by a tax auditor.